mhhollomon/yalr/README.md

 Yalr is yet another LR (actually SLR) compiler generator.

-The design goal was to create an generator that created a single file, making it easy to integrate into a build system.
-The code generated is C++17.
+The design goal was to build a parser generator that created a single file - for both the lexer and parser, making it easy to integrate into a build system.
+The code generated requires a C++17 compliant compiler to build.

 ## Building